psthamizhan/sysinfo/README.md

 Get a System Informations

-This program test ny windows machines..!
+This program test by windows machines..!

+Any feedback about this program, Give a comment...!